COVID-19 Updates & Information

 - Let your child bring their favorite toy

-- Please bring photo ID
+- Please bring a photo ID

 April 29, 2022, will be the last day of operation for the New York State Department of Health Virtual Call Center (VCC).
 The VCC is the primary case investigation system for COVID-19 positive individuals in New York State.
-The closure of the VCC means that the NYS Department of Health is no longer requiring a case investigation for COVID-19.
+The closure of the VCC means that the NYS Department of Health no longer requires a case investigation for COVID-19.

 The Chemung County Health Department is here to support our community.
-Your health and wellbeing are our priority.
+Your health and well-being are our priority.
 We remain dedicated to serving you throughout this and future changes.

 What does this mean for the public?

 - If you test positive on a lab or at-home test, you will not receive a phone call from New York State.
 You may still receive a text message if you had a laboratory perform your test.

 - Chemung County Health Department will continue to do limited case investigations and prioritize high-risk populations such as nursing homes, congregate living facilities, and school-based outbreaks.

 - If you have symptoms, the day your symptoms begin is day 0 (Example: If symptoms begin Sunday, you may resume normal activities on Saturday at 12:01am.)

 - If you do not have symptoms, the day of your test is day 0 (Example: If you tested positive on Sunday, you are allowed resume normal activities on Saturday at 12:01am.)